OutJeck/corbot_ua/README.md

 ![EpidemLab version](https://img.shields.io/badge/version-1.0-informational)

 This application simulates a disease spread with you parameters.
 It is simple yet versatile and effectively shows and visualizes the dependency of the spread of a disease on its parameters and mitigation measures.

-### Example
+The idea was developed thanks to the article from https://towardsdatascience.com.

 With quarantine